San-Bed/Birds-Near-Me/README.md

 # Birds-Near-Me

-This project uses the same template than this [one](https://github.com/San-Bed/Shopify-Developer-Intern-Challenge), but adds new features.
-Users can share bitwatching hotspots and add reviews for each one.
+This is a website where users can share bitwatching hotspots and add reviews for each one.
 Hotspots are displayed on an interactive map.
 The deployed version is available [here](https://dashboard.heroku.com/apps/birds-near-me).
 Unfortunately, it's not compatible on Safari, so please use Google Chrome or Firefox.

 ## Installation